jay-kumogata/RetroGames/octo/lander/README.md

 ## Introduction

-[Lunar Lander](https://github.com/massung/CHIP-8/blob/master/games/sources/lander.c8) was also reprinted in octo assembly language.
+[Lunar Lander](https://github.com/massung/CHIP-8/blob/master/games/sources/lander.c8) (Mr. Jeffrey Massung / 2017) was also reprinted in octo assembly language.
 This is a game where you operate a lunar module and land on the moon.
-Lunar Lander (1979 / Atari) is a famous implementation, but the Apollo program's lunar lander simulator seems to be the original.
+Lunar Lander (Atari / 1979) is a famous implementation, but the Apollo program's lunar lander simulator seems to be the original.

 <img src="https://github.com/jay-kumogata/Nostalgia/raw/main/octo/screenshots/lander03.png" width="300">